 One way to make your writing assignments a bit more bearable is to choose topics that are interesting and relevant.
 Homework is always a hot topic.
 There are many opinions on the value of homework and the potential harm of assigning too much.
 You certainly won’t lack for research sources when you write a homework argument essay.

-So, how do you write an essay answering the question, “why is homework important”?
+So, how do you write an essay answering the question, “”?
 We’re here to help!
 Keep reading for tips on topic ideas, research, and mistakes to avoid.

 Topic Ideas for a Research Paper About Homework